Hi Hi Puffy AmiYumi: Premise

 The animated Puffy AmiYumi travel all over the world in their tour bus.
 While appearing the same size as a regular bus on the outside, it appears to have enough internal space to house the girls' rooms (including full-sized beds), Kaz's room, their equipment, televisions, and computers, among other things.
 In the episode "Domo", Kaz refers to an upstairs area.
 It also seems capable of running on autopilot, as Kaz, Ami, and Yumi are sometimes sitting in the rear cabin of the bus while traveling.
 Occasionally, the rear door has been opened to receive packages delivered by a boy on a scooter.

 During the first season, the show included live-action clips of the real Ami and Yumi making childish commentary (in English and non-subtitled Japanese) at the beginning and end of each episode.
 They only performed short clips at the beginning of the show during the second and third seasons.
 Starting with the second season, the duo was sometimes shown holding title cards introducing the cartoon segments.
-At the end of the episode "Sitcomi Yumi", Ami and Yumi watched television and saw the animated Kaz with the real Ami and Yumi.
+At the end of the episode "Sitcomi Yumi", Ami and Yumi watch television and see the animated Kaz with the real Ami and Yumi.
 All of the live-action clips were produced by Freegate, Ltd.

 The real PUFFY performs the cartoon's theme song (which is also in Japanese, German, Spanish, and Portuguese in the respective countries), and many episodes feature one or more of the duo's songs playing in the background, along with music by Andy Sturmer.

 Though the characters speak English, the script intersperses their vernacular with Japanese speech, especially when the characters react to events that they find to be surprising.
 Calling out "Tasukete!" instead of "Help!" is commonly used.